A theoretical and empirical study of new adaptive algorithms with additional momentum steps and shifted updates for stochastic non-convex optimization: Adaptive algorithms seen as accelerated heavy ball type methods

 \section{Adaptive algorithms seen as accelerated heavy ball type methods}

-Inspired by the results from \cite{GhadimiLanAccelerated} regarding accelerated first-order methods, in the present section we consider the equivalence between adaptive Adam-like optimizers and accelerated Nesterov-type algorithms.
+In the present section, inspired by the results from \cite{GhadimiLanAccelerated} regarding accelerated first-order methods, the equivalence between adaptive Adam-like optimizers and accelerated Nesterov-type algorithms is given.
 For this, we firstly examine the following accelerated method, briefly called \emph{2 Steps Accelerated Gradient Method}, which represents an extension of the ones in \cite{GhadimiLanAccelerated} to two inertial steps ($\mu_n \in \mathbb{R}$ and $\tilde{\vb* \gamma}_n$ from $\mathbb{R}$ or possibly $\mathbb{R}^d$), namely for each $n \geq 1$ it takes the form